 |Primary bone marrow diseases ||Secondary to systemic diseases |

 | Myelophthisis || Brucellosis |

 |Q fever |

 It is important that the internist and general practitioner recognize the marrow failure syndromes, as their prognosis may be poor if the patient is untreated; effective therapies are often available but sufficiently complicated in their choice and delivery so as to warrant the care of a hematologist or oncologist.

 Aplastic anemia is pancytopenia with bone marrow hypocellularity.
 Acquired aplastic anemia is distinguished from iatrogenic aplasia, marrow hypocellularity after intensive cytotoxic chemotherapy for cancer.
 Aplastic anemia can also be constitutional: the genetic diseases Fanconi anemia and dyskeratosis congenita, although frequently associated with typical physical anomalies and the development of pancytopenia early in life, can also present as marrow failure in normal-appearing adults.
-Acquired aplastic anemia is often stereotypical in its manifestations, with the abrupt onset of low blood counts in a previously well young adult; seronegative hepatitis or a course of ...
+Acquired aplastic anemia is often stereotypical in its manifestations, with the abrupt onset of low blood counts in a previously well young adult; seronegative hepatitis or a course of an incriminated ...